gradle/gradle/design-docs/managed-component-model.md

 top level model elements.
 For this story, we only need to make this work for top level model elements.
     - All model elements are created using a `NodeInitializer`.
     - Each type has 1 `NodeInitializer` implementation associated with it, that can be reused in any context where that type appears.
-- Allow a `ManagedImplModelSchema` to be located for `FunctionalSourceSet` from the `ModelSchemaStore`.
+- Allow a `NodeInitializer` to be located for `FunctionalSourceSet` from the `NodeInitializerRegistry`.
-- Extract validation from `NonTransformedModelDslBacking` and `TransformedModelDslBacking` into some shared location, probably on `ModelSchemaStore`.
-The idea here is to have a single place where something outside the schema store can ask for a 'constructable' thing.
+- Extract validation from `NonTransformedModelDslBacking` and `TransformedModelDslBacking` into some shared location, probably to `NodeInitializerRegistry`.
+The idea here is to have a single place where something outside the registry can ask for a 'constructable' thing.
+    - `NonTransformedModelDslBacking` and `TransformedModelDslBacking` no longer need to use the `ModelSchemaStore`.
     - Error message should include details of which types can be created.
 Keep in mind that this validation will need to be reused in the next story, for managed type properties and collection elements.
-    - Remove hardcoded list of supported types from `ModelSchemaExtractor`.
-Query the strategies instead.
+    - Query the `NodeInitializerExtractionStrategy` instances for the list of types they support.
-    - Should distinguish between scalar and non-scalar types.
-Only non-scalar types can be created.
+- Change `NodeInitializerRegistry` so that strategies are pushed into it, rather than pulled, and change the `LanguageBasePlugin` to register a strategy.

 ## Story: Allow a managed type to have a property of type `FunctionalSourceSet`